You are viewing a story from harrypotterfanfiction.com

-Lewsley fell to the ground but landed fairly easily and not face first like I did the time Harry casted it on me.
+Lewsley fell to the ground, but landed fairly easily and not face first like I did the time Harry casted it on me.
 He then stood up and shook my hand.
 “You’ve improved a lot since the first time.”
 He joked and then turned to the others.

 I nodded and turned to Rory before I left.
 “I call dibs on winner when I get back.”